ddc22/blog/README.md

 ## Project Structure

-Inside of Dante Astro theme, you'll see the following folders and files:
+Inside of DDC Astro theme, you'll see the following folders and files:

 ```text
 ├── public/